atulbhartiproff/ai-video-summariser/README.md

    - Load Balancer: Optional (Application Load Balancer recommended)

 3. **Access the Application**:
-   - If using ALB: Use the ALB DNS name
+   - If using ALB: Use the ALB DNS name (e.g., `http://ai-video-123456789.ap-southeast-2.elb.amazonaws.com`)
    - If using public IP: Use the task's public IP on port 80

+   **Note on BACKEND_URL**:
+   - Since both containers are in the same ECS task, use `http://localhost:5000` (as shown in task definition)
+   - The frontend nginx will proxy `/api/*` requests to the backend container
+   - No need to expose backend port 5000 publicly - nginx handles the routing internally

 ## 🔧 Environment Variables